OuhscBbmc/redcap-manual-v1/README.md

 # redcap-manual-v1
-Training Material for REDCap users at OU
+Training Material for REDCap Users at OU